nimbly/Syndicate/ADAPTERS.md

 * `MessageGroupId` (string, optional) The message group ID.
 * `MessageDeduplicationId` (string, optional) The message deduplication ID.
-* **any** See https://docs.aws.amazon.com/sns/latest/dg/sns-message-attributes.html for more information.
+* **any** All other values are assumed to be SNS message attributes.
+See https://docs.aws.amazon.com/sns/latest/dg/sns-message-attributes.html for more information.

 ```php
 $publisher->publish(